iClimate/ghgpy/docs/index.md

-This site contains the project documentation for the Unit Converter Python component.
+This site contains the project documentation for the GHG Inventory Python component.

-Its aim is to provide you with a simple solution for converting various units.
+Its aim is to provide you with a full feature GHG inventory tool.

 ## Table Of Contents